Back-to-school season doesn’t have to be overwhelming! Check out these steps for taking the stress out of back-to-school season!

 Back-to-school sales are already in full swing in many stores, and now is the time to stock up on pencils, notebooks, paper, crayons, markers, and more.
 If you’re homeschooling, here are four school essentials to get ahead of time!

 If your school has not yet issued a supplies list, you can estimate what your child may need.
-Even if you don’t end up using the supplies you scored for rock bottom prices in your child’s classroom, you can always use them to stock your arts and crafts closet at home.
+Even if you don’t end up using the supplies you scored for rock bottom prices in your child’s classroom, you can always use them to stock your arts and crafts closet at home or donate to a teacher.

 2. Plan ahead for school clothes.